Vimal-git/CPP-Obtacle-Detection-with-LIDAR/2_Camera_MidTerm_Project_2D_Feature_Matching/README.md

 The files provided here should only be used in accordance with the rules and regulations stipulated by Udacity for the project files of its Nanodegree programs.

+The files containing part of code implented by me are listed in ModifiedUdacityFiles.pdf

 The following description of project objective was provided from Udacity

 # SFND 2D Feature Tracking